alexbelgium/hassio-addons/qbittorrent/README.md

 whitelist: "localhost,192.168.0.0/16" # list ip subnets that won't need a password (optional)
 Username: "admin" #username to access webui.
 Please change it as the default is admin for all installations.
 customUI: selection from list # alternative webUI can be set here.
 Latest version set at each addon start.
-DNS_servers : 8.8.8.8,1.1.1.1 # Keep blank to use router’s DNS, or set custom DNS to avoid spamming in case of local DNS ad-remover
+DNS_servers: 8.8.8.8,1.1.1.1 # Keep blank to use router’s DNS, or set custom DNS to avoid spamming in case of local DNS ad-remover
 SavePath: "/share/qbittorrent" # Define the download directory
 localdisks: sda1 #put the hardware name of your drive to mount separated by commas, or its label.
 Ex: sda1, sdb1, MYNAS...
 networkdisks: "//SERVER/SHARE" # optional, list of smb servers to mount, separated by commas